 Our Head of Paid Service is our most senior official and has powers to appoint staff, after consulting with the Mayor and Assembly.
 The Head of Paid Service Staffing Protocol (PDF) outlines these powers and the circumstances in which, and to whom, they are delegated.

-Gender pay audit
+Gender and ethnicity pay gap

 Workforce Reports are produced every six months for the periods ending 31 March and 30 September.
 They are reported to the GLA Oversight Committee and contain a range of employment statistics.